miafilipe/communication-services-python-quickstarts/callautomation-openai-sample/readme.md

 1. Navigate to `callautomation-openai-sample` folder and run `main.py` in debug mode or use command `python ./main.py` to run it from PowerShell, Command Prompt or Unix Terminal
 2. Browser should pop up with the below page.
 If not navigate it to `http://localhost:8080/` or your dev tunnel url.
 3. Register an EventGrid Webhook for the IncomingCall Event that points to your DevTunnel URI.
+The Webhook URL will be on a similar format as "https://devtunnels.ms/api/incomingCall".
 Instructions [here](https://learn.microsoft.com/en-us/azure/communication-services/concepts/call-automation/incoming-call-notification).

 Once that's completed you should have a running application.
 The best way to test this is to place a call to your ACS phone number and talk to your intelligent agent.